TheDataCrafter-MS/TheDataCrafter-MS/README.md

 # 👋 Hey there!
 I'm Subash Manikandan

 ✨ Welcome to my GitHub profile — where data meets storytelling.
-I'm **Subash Manikandan**, a Data Analyst turning raw data into business insights using SQL, Power BI, Python, and Excel.
+A **Data Analyst** turning raw data into business insights using SQL, Power BI, Python, and Excel.

 ## 🧠 About Me